HenryTangIntel/rdma-dmabuf/README.md

 The fact that everything else works confirms that you have true zero-copy RDMA with Gaudi!

-# RDMA DMA-buf Data Flow Documentation
+## RDMA DMA-buf Data Flow Overview

-## Overview

 This document explains the data flow for the RDMA DMA-buf implementation that enables zero-copy data transfer between Intel Gaudi accelerators over InfiniBand networks.